-In stock trading, the trading volume is the number of shares or contracts of a security traded during some certain period.
-Volume indicates the interest of the traders to buy or sell a security.
-It is the underlying force of price movements.
+In stock trading, the trading volume is the number of shares or contracts of a security traded during a given length period.
+Volume indicates the interest of traders in buying or selling a security.
+It is the underlying force behind price movements.
 For example, a large volume on the buy side suggests a strong buy interest, thus the price is likely to rise; conversely, a small volume means a weak interest, suggesting the rise has lost its momentum and the price is likely to fall.
 The volume behavior and the price behavior are closely interrelated.
 The price pattern can be anticipated by a proper understanding of the volume pattern.
-There is a long history of traders using volume as a technical indicator to analyze the stock behavior.
+There is a long history of traders using volume as a technical indicator to analyze stock behavior.

 A commonly used volume indicator is Volume Moving Average (VMA).
-Similar to the price moving average, volume moving average is the average of the trading volume over some certain period of time.
+Similar to the price moving average, Volume Moving Average is the average of the trading volume over a given period of time.
 The VMA can be computed over several seconds to several months to capture the patterns over different time scales.
 Within the smoothed view of the trading volume, a large peak in the VMA, called Volume Spike, is of particular interest.
 A volume spike indicates a burst of trading activity.
-It is usually triggered by some political or economic news, earning reports, etc, and drives the price to change substantially.
-Figure 5.3 shows an example of how the price of the Standard & Poor 500 Index interacts with the volume spikes.
+It is usually triggered by some political or economic news, earning reports, etc., and may drive the price to change substantially.
+Figure 5.3 shows an example of how the price reversals of the Standard & Poor 500 Index interacts with volume spikes.